josephadeabah/ppay/README.md

 - **Investors/Stakeholders** ensure the platform’s financial sustainability and growth.

 Designing the user interface (UI) for a platform addressing geographic pay discrimination involves creating a seamless and intuitive experience for all the actors involved.
-Here’s a conceptual overview of how each actor’s interactions might be presented in the UI:
+Here’s a conceptual overview of how each actor’s interactions might be presented in the UI.
+To see the visual representation of the UI's bigger picture visit the website or get the app up and running on your local machine by cloning the repository.

 ### 1. **Users/Software Developers**